 If hunger or tiredness is part of the problem, meeting their physical needs can be part of the solution.
-The Ultimate Bundles Healthy Living Bundle has some excellent resources that can help.
-The bundle includes two ebooks that can help you make sure you are giving proper nutrition to your tween’s brain, which can affect behavior.
-Both Food & the Brain and Gut Repair Kick Start dive deep into this topic.
-Gut Repair Kick Start is normally $99, but it is included in the $37 Healthy Living Bundle deal – along with 92 other ebooks/ecourse/printables and more!
+I’ve found an ebook that is an excellent resource for making sure that you are giving proper nutrition to your tween’s brain, which can affect behavior.
+Food & the Brain by Mary Tate dives deep into this topic.

 If you think your tween or teen is not getting enough sleep, read this article: Count Those Sheep: Teens and Sleep

 Does your tween get agitated when in a new situation?
 It is very common for tweens (and little kids, and teens, and adults!) to be “freaked out” when experiencing something new for the first time.
 Notice if this happens for your tween.

 If you know that new situations stress out your child, you can help.
 Maybe they need more time to get ready.
 Maybe they need you to have a conversation with them beforehand to think of how they will handle the new situation.
 Maybe they need to choose the music you listen to on the drive over to “get pumped.”

 The same applies for if there is a certain type of situation or activity that consistently gets your tween into a bad mood.
 Does your tween stress about tests?
 Sports tournaments?
 Musical performances?

 Put some thought into what are your tween’s stressors.
 Then do your best to get your tween into the best position for handling that stress.
 Make sure they get enough sleep the night before and eat a healthy meal.
 It could be helpful to make sure they get enough sleep all week and eat healthfully the day before the stressful event.